freakGE/dayz-linux-cli-launcher/README.md

 ## Future ideas

 - locate dayz-launcher.sh instead of using static path
-- Add info about ping
+- Improve performance while displaying ping
 - Don't use a third party server query API and query the server directly
 - Install mods automatically
   Unfortunately, Steam doesn't support downloading workshop mods via the CLI and only the `steamcmd` CLI utility seems to be able to do this from a command line shell context, but this requires a Steam login via CLI parameters, which is a bit unpractical.